clercjs/website/docs/interceptors.md

 ---
-title: Inspectors
+title: Interceptors
 ---

-# Inspectors
+# Interceptors

-An inspector is a function that runs before or after calling the command handler, like middleware in koa.
+An interceptor is a function that runs before or after calling the command handler, like middleware in koa.

 ## Usage

-Inspectors are added to the cli using the `inspector` method:
+Interceptors are added to the cli using the `interceptor` method:

 ```ts
 import { Clerc } from "clerc";